CIBC-Internal/python/Doc/library/gzip.rst

    compression, and ``9`` is slowest and produces the most compression. ``0`` is no compression.
 The default is ``9``.

-   The *mtime* argument is an optional numeric timestamp to be written to the stream when compressing.
-All :program:`gzip` compressed streams are required to contain a timestamp.
-If omitted or ``None``, the current time is used.
-This module ignores the timestamp when decompressing;
+   The optional *mtime* argument is the timestamp requested by gzip.
+The time is in Unix format, i.e., seconds since 00:00:00 UTC, January 1, 1970.
-   however, some programs, such as :program:`gunzip`\ , make use of it.
+   If *mtime* is omitted or ``None``, the current time is used.
+Use *mtime* = 0 to generate a compressed stream that does not depend on creation time.

-   The format of the timestamp is the same as that of the return value of ``time.time()`` and of the ``st_mtime`` attribute of the object returned by ``os.stat()``.
+   See below for the :attr:`mtime` attribute that is set when decompressing.

-   Calling a :class:`GzipFile` object's :meth:`close` method does not close *fileobj*, since you might wish to append more material after the compressed data.
-This also allows you to pass a :class:`io.BytesIO` object opened for writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`io.BytesIO` object's :meth:`~io.BytesIO.getvalue` method.
+   Calling a :class:`GzipFile` object's :meth:`!close` method does not close *fileobj*, since you might wish to append more material after the compressed data.
+This also allows you to pass an :class:`io.BytesIO` object opened for writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`io.BytesIO` object's :meth:`~io.BytesIO.getvalue` method.

    :class:`GzipFile` supports the :class:`io.BufferedIOBase` interface,
    including iteration and the :keyword:`with` statement.
-Only the :meth:`truncate` method isn't implemented.
+Only the :meth:`~io.IOBase.truncate` method isn't implemented.

-   :class:`GzipFile` also provides the following method:
+   :class:`GzipFile` also provides the following method and attribute:

-   .. method:: peek([n])
+   .. method:: peek(n)

       Read *n* uncompressed bytes without advancing the file position.
       At most one single read on the compressed stream is done to satisfy